All Blogs

 As they say, the SAT is not the time to show the world you can stick to something, no matter how long it takes.

-Check the time regularly
+3. Check the time regularly

 Students have to monitor time throughout the test.
 Say, build a habit: check the timer every 5 questions (e.g., after Q5, Q10, Q15, and so on).
 This gives you frequent but non-disruptive checkpoints.

-Practice with timed tests
+4. Practice with timed tests

 Timed practice builds an internal sense of pacing, a kind of instinct.
-Over time, students will get alert if they spend too long on a question, even without checking the clock.
+Over time, students will get an alert if they spend too long on a question, even without checking the clock.

 These instincts improve as students get to know their strengths and weaknesses.
 By the halfway point of a question, students often know if it’s worth continuing.

-To continuously practice, check out our high-quality, timed SAT practice tests
+To continuously practice, check out our high-quality, timed SAT practice tests.

 Timed tests provide you a detailed understanding of your performance